2014 Kerala Blasters FC season

 The 2014 season was the first ever season in Kerala Blasters Football Club's existence after its establishment in May 2014, as well as their first season in the inaugural season of Indian Super League.
 The club managed to secure qualification for the Indian Super League playoffs on 9 December 2014, after finishing the regular season in fourth position.
 They managed to make it to the final, but were defeated by Atlético de Kolkata through a stoppage time goal.

 The Blasters signed the former England international, David James, as their first ever coach in August.
 They also drafted in India internationals such as Mehtab Hossain, Sandip Nandy, Chinadorai Sabeeth, Renedy Singh, Ishfaq Ahmed, and Nirmal Chettri.
 The Blasters have selected an international foreign player, Canadian international Iain Hume, before signing on former Scottish internationals Jamie McAllister and Stephen Pearson outside the draft.

 After starting the season with five straight away games, the Blasters found themselves with only four points.
 Once the team started playing home games they gained 11 points from the next five games.
 Another 4 points from their final four games were enough for the team to qualify for the finals.
-The finals started off very well for Kerala Blasters as they defeated Chennaiyin 3–0 away from home in the first leg of the semi-finals.
+The finals started off very well for Kerala Blasters as they defeated Chennaiyin 3–0 at home in the first leg of the semi-finals.
 Despite giving up that lead in the second-leg, an extra-time goal from Stephen Pearson ensured that the Blasters qualified for the final.
 In the final, the club were defeated 1–0 by Atlético de Kolkata through a last-minute strike by Mohammed Rafique.